Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Existence of -surgical solutions

-*{0.4cm}
+Note that the constant $\kappa$ in Proposition \ref{prop 4.9} is independent of the surgery parameters $r,\delta$ and the associated cutoff parameters $h, D, \Theta$.

+*{0.2cm}

-Now we can show a self-improving property of the canonical neighborhood assumption with certain parameters.
+Now we can show, roughly speaking, a self-improving property of the canonical neighborhood assumption with certain parameters, which is crucial in the justification of the canonical neighborhood assumption.
 The manifold case is explicitly stated in Theorem 10.10 in \cite{B19}, which has the origin in Perelman's work \cite{P2}.